mrkuz/kradle/README.md

 # Kradle

-Swiss army knive for Kotlin development.
+Swiss army knife for Kotlin development.

 This project aims to provide a solution for common Kotlin development tasks using Gradle.